We are a registered charity providing support to people affected by a range of life limiting illnesses and to their family members and carers.

 Dr Dunn recognised a need for additional support for her clients and felt there needed to be a place where clients could be offered practical and emotional support in a non-clinical setting.

-The Haven started off with one centre, one nurse and (an incredible) 20 volunteers and now we have grown and developed to have three centres, five nurses, 22 staff members and over 60 volunteers.
+The Haven started off with one centre, one nurse and (an incredible) 20 volunteers and now we have grown and developed to have three centres across Lanarkshire to provide support services for individuals and families affected by life limiting illness.

 Without the support of our volunteers and the local community, The Haven would not have been able to grow in the way it has and this has been instrumental to its success and sustainability as a much needed centre of support in Lanarkshire.